ngraveio/Research/papers/nbcr-2025-002-intent.md

 # II - Intents

-A signing request using intents introduces a controlled interaction flow between the watch-only wallet and the offline signer, allowing the signer to dynamically modify specific parts of the transaction prior to signature.
+A signing request using intents introduces a controlled interaction flow between the watch-only wallet and the offline signer, allowing the signer to dynamically modify specific parts of the transaction prior to signing.
 This enables flexible signing scenarios while preserving end-user verification and transaction integrity.

 The process follows these steps: